-Fly fishing the Zhupanova
+Fly Fishing the Upper Zhupanova

-Zhupanova River Float Seasons:
+Zhupanova Float Seasons:

 July: This is the warmest month of the year in Kamchatka and typically has the most reliable weather, with daytime temperatures between 60 and 80 degrees.
 There are no salmon in the river at this time, but sea-run dolly varden do show up toward the end of the month.
 By the last week of July/early August, the famous "Super Kundzha," a sea-run char species found only in the Zhupanova River, begin to pour in from the sea.

 August: Chum and sockeye salmon enter the river.
 Rainbows are targeted with mouse and streamer flies throughout the month.
 The first two weeks of August, too, are the peak time to intercept the sea-run "super kundzha."

 September: Fall begins in Kamchatka.
 It can be chilly in the 50-degree range.
 Sunny weather makes for beautiful fishing days but brings with it frosty nights.
 It is also the most photogenic time of year to be amid the sub-arctic taiga and tundra foliage as it turns to blazing yellows, reds, and oranges with a backdrop of snow-capped volcanoes.
 Trout are taken with surface skaters and with "big nasty" leech and baitfish patterns.
 The latter fished on a sink-tip line, become more important as water temperatures drop.

 From early-August through October: The rare super kundzha char migrate up the river from the Bering Sea.
 Kundzha grows up to 20 pounds, aggressively take flies, and put up a mighty battle on single and two-handed fly rods.
 Dollies are also present, averaging 12-18", and readily take dry flies.